What is 2FA?

 1. It can be seamless

-Seamless authentication is now also possible via push messages, so to confirm the authentication only a click is required, there’s no need for entering a PIN.
+Seamless authentication is now also possible via push messages.
+This means there's no need to enter a PIN to confirm the authentication, a simple click is all that's required.

 Best of all, this can be given as a choice for customers, so they can decide what works for them.